srinandan/DevJam/Lab Guides/Lab 1 - Design and Build a simple API Proxy/README.md

 **Note** : Please change the URL to point to your API proxy.

 Review the response returned by the proxy.
 It should be the same response as the one you observed when using the **Trace** tool in the Management UI.
-    * Switch to the **Trace** tab of the Apigee Edge Management UI and click on the **Stop Trace** button
+Switch to the **Trace** tab of the Apigee Edge Management UI and click on the **Stop Trace** button.

 ##Summary
 That completes this hands-on lesson.
 Simple and quick, but you learned the fundamentals of how to create an API Proxy, how to deploy and